icgc-argo/argo-docs/docs/data-access/daco/applying.md

 1. A card will show up on your dashboard tracking each application you have opened, what stage they are in, and provides quick links for editing.
 1. Once an application is approved, the card will show the access expiry date and will eventually alert you when it’s almost time for renewal.
 1. A smaller card in the top right of the dashboard will indicate if the logged in user has been approved for access to ICGC Controlled Data.
+1. You will always be able to start a new application, in case you are managing multiple projects.

 The following outlines a bit more information about some specific application sections: